 Of course, no city would be complete without the traditional kinds of cafes.
 Chain stores dominate the streets, Ediya, Tom N Tom’s, Starbucks, Coffee Bean… You can’t walk ten feet without seeing a chain coffee store.
 Much like any city.

-But another aspect that truly surprised me about Seoul is just how many small, independent cafes exist.
+Although chain cafes dominate expensive neighbourhoods such as Gangnam, an aspect that truly surprised me about Seoul is just how many small, independent cafes exist.
 Not only are these cafes incredibly common, but they are good!

 There are also many traditional tea houses which serve coffee as well as tea, however, these are less common.
 They are usually found in more tourist-focused areas.
 Insadong, Bukcheon Hanok Village, and Gwanghwamun are a few areas they can be found.